Things to do in Walhalla, Victoria: Fishing, mine exploration, Ghost Tours and historical bush walks

-	The cemetery – Heritage listed, holds more people than the entire town does in winter.
-It’s a nice steep walk, good for the cardio workout.
-See the people, who lived and died in the towns short 50 years of operation.
+Is heritage-listed, holds more people than the entire town does in winter.
+A nice steep walk, good for the cardio workout.
+See the people, who lived and died in the towns short 50 years of serious industry.

-The Cricket Pitch – The flattest place that the miners could find to play a proper game of cricket – even got to play the Australian team at one stage is located up the another steep walk.
+The flattest place that the miners could find to play a proper game of cricket – even got to play the Melbourne team at one stage is located up the another steep walk.

-For the very motivated bush walker, there is a track from Walhalla all the way to Hotham!
+A four day walk for avid bush walkers. there is a track from Walhalla all the way to Hotham!
 235 km through the Avon Wilderness Park and Alpine National Park, for an estimate 50 hours of walking.